 Remember: Patience and Preparedness Go A Long Way!

-Finally, it may help to work with an Advisor that can help you strategically position your retirement portfolio.
+Finally, it may help to work with a retirement planning advisors that can help you strategically position your retirement portfolio.
 Also, exercising patience can be a virtue as well.
 Position your portfolio well and realize all down markets are followed by the inevitable upswing.

-Having a strategic plan and some cash may help you feel more comfortable with the retirement road ahead.
+Having a strategic retirement savings plan and some cash may help you feel more comfortable with the retirement road ahead.
 We are here to help you navigate your journey.